FinBook User Guide

 4.3.3.
 Importing data : import

-Imports data from a JSON
+Imports data from a JSON or CSV file.

 -

-files must be saved by the latest version of FinBook -
+JSONfiles must be saved by the latest version of FinBook -

-files must be formatted correctly as follows:- The first line of the file must contain these headers in any order:
+CSVfiles must be formatted correctly as follows:- The first line of the file must contain these headers in any order:

-- The data in each corresponding column must be valid
+namephoneemailaddressincomemeeting datetagsriskplans- The data in each corresponding column must be valid

 -

-without spaces ( e.g.prudential income,NTUC income,prudential health
+plansmust be separated by commas,without spaces ( e.g.prudential income,NTUC income,prudential health)

 -